 3. Create a User Persona for Your App

-Who are you selling your product/service to?
+Who are you selling your product or service to?
 Create an ideal user persona.
-Make a listing of his/her preferences and interests.
+Make a list of his or her preferences and interests.
 Create a strategy to be as relatable to them as possible.

 4. Create a list of the Features in Your App